Scheduling with Gaps: New Models and Algorithms: Minimizing Maximum Flow with a Budget for Gaps

 \section{Minimizing Maximum Flow with a Budget for Gaps}

-We now consider an alternative variant of the tradeoff between maximum flow and the number of gaps.
-This time, for a given collection of $n$ unit jobs with release times $r_1,r_2,...,r_n$, and a budget $\gamma$, we want to compute a schedule that minimizes the maximum flow time value $F_\malymax$.
-(Recall that $F_\malymax = \max_j (S_j - r_j)$, where $S_j$ is the execution time of job $j$.)
+We now consider an alternative variant of the tradeoff between minimizing the maximum flow and the number of gaps.
+This time, for a given collection of $n$ unit jobs with release times $r_1,r_2,...,r_n$ and a budget $\gamma$, we want to compute a schedule that minimizes the maximum flow time value $F_\malymax$ and has at most $\gamma$ gaps.
+(Recall that $F_\malymax = \max_j F_j$, where $F_j$ is the flow time of job $j$, that is $F_j = S_j - r_j$.)
+We can again assume that $r_1 \le r_2 \le ... \le r_n$ and restrict our attention to schedules where jobs are scheduled in order $1,2,...,n$.

-\paragraph{Continuous case.} In the continuous case, $r_1,r_2,...,r_n$ are points on the real line, and we want to compute a set $H$ of at most $\gamma$ points that minimizes $F_\malymax(H) = \max_i \min_{x\in H,x\ge r_i} |x-r_i|$.
-(This is a special case of the $k$-center problem, when the underlying space is the directed line.)
-We can assume that $r_1 \le r_2 \le ... \le r_n$.
-Then the idea of the algorithm is to do binary search for the optimal value $\starf$ of $F_\malymax(H)$, at each step of the binary search using the algorithm from the previous section as an oracle.
+\paragraph{Continuous case.} In the continuous case, $r_1,r_2,...,r_n$ are points on the real line, and we want to compute a set $H$ of at most $k$ points that minimizes $F_\malymax(H) = \max_i \min_{x\in H,x\ge r_i} (x-r_i)$.
+This is a special case of the $k$-center problem, when the underlying space is the directed line, which can be solved in time $O(n\log^\ast n)$ if the points are already sorted~\cite{Chrobak_etal_recovery_points_91}.
+(The undirected version of this problem has been extensively studied since early 1980's, even for the more general cases of trees~\cite{Chen_etal_k-center_15,Megiddo_Tamir_p-center_83,Frederickson_supply_centers_91,Frederickson_tree_partitioning_91,Frederickson_Zhou_parametric_search_17}, culminating in an $O(n)$-time algorithm~\cite{Frederickson_supply_centers_91}.)
+As we do not assume the inputs to be sorted, a simpler $O(n\log n)$-time algorithm that we outline below will be sufficient for our purpose.
+The ingredients for this algorithm are present in various forms in the above cited work on the $k$-center problem, but we include it here for the sake of completeness, and as a stepping stone to our algorithm for the discrete case.